Artist: Andrea Sacchi (Italian, Rome (?) ca. 1599–1661 Rome)

 Dimensions: 96 x 76 1/2 in.
 (243.8 x 194.3 cm)

 Credit Line: Purchase, Enid A. Haupt Gift and Gwynne Andrews Fund, 1981

-Andrea Sacchi, the leading classical painter in Rome in the second quarter of the seventeenth century, was on terms of intimacy with Poussin, whose style the present work recalls.
-Pasqualini (16141691), the leading male soprano of his day, joined the choir of the Sistine Chapel in 1630, and from 1632 was a protagonist of many operas produced at the Palazzo Barberini.
-His right hand rests on the keys of an upright harpsichord, which is decorated with a figure of Daphne and a bound satyr.
-The figure of Apollo in the center is loosely based on the Apollo Belvedere.
-Behind him is a figure of Marsyas tied to a tree with his bagpipes beside him.
-It was widely accepted in antiquity that the sound of a kithara was more "intellectual" and therefore superior to that of the pipe, and in the present picture the wreath of laurels over Pasqualini's head is probably intended to celebrate not only his triumphs, but the triumph of the nuova musica, with its emphasis on the accompanied voice.
-The painting is therefore both a portrait and an allegory of music.
+Sacchi was the leading classical painter in Rome in the second quarter of the seventeenth century.
+Pasqualini, the foremost male soprano of his day, joined the choir of the Sistine Chapel in 1630, and from 1632 was a protagonist in many operas produced at the Palazzo Barberini.
+In this allegorical portrait, his hand rests on the keys of an upright harpsichord, decorated with the figures of Daphne and a bound satyr.
+The figure of Apollo, loosely based on the ancient sculpture known as the Apollo Belvedere, stands in front of Marsyas, tied to a tree with his bagpipes beside him.